 telephone utility means a body that has as its primary purpose the provision of telephone services to the public in any State or Territory.

 [Regulation 3 amended in Gazette 28 Jul 2000 p.
-4019.]
+4019; 8 Jan 2015 p.
+151.]

 Part 2 — Prescribed matters for which Act or certain provisions of Act do not apply